logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 Cross reference incoming logs with threat feeds to identify malicious IPs, DNSs, and URLs.

+Logz.io Cloud SIEM enriches security by using industry accepted Threat Intelligence feeds containing lists of known or potential bad actors on the Internet.
+All of the logs you send to Logz.io are scanned for appearances of any IOCs (Indicator of Compromise) and alerts when they are found.

 ### Integrations

 Use pre-configured security rules and monitoring dashboards to start identifying threats immediately.
 Logz.io's dedicated team of security experts adds rules and dashboards on a regular basis and provides ongoing customer support.

+Each integration includes a set of pre-configured security rules and dashboards that will kick-off your implementation.
+These templates can form the basis of your operations and be further configured and expanded.
+However, even on day one, you'll benefit from a fully configured SIEM that will save your team the effort of configuring hundreds of alerts and dashboards.

-### Security Rules
+### Relevant notifications

-You can configure your own notification settings and threshold triggers to stay notified in real time of security incidents.
+You can configure your own notification settings and threshold triggers on any security rule to stay notified in real time of security incidents.

 ### Reports and Compliance